 National Response Framework (NRF): The National Response Framework (NRF) guides how the Nation conducts all-hazards response.
 The Framework documents the key response principles, roles, and structures that organize national response.
 It describes how communities, States, the Federal Government, and private-sector and nongovernmental partners apply these principles for a coordinated, effective national response.
 And it describes special circumstances where the Federal Government exercises a larger role, including incidents where Federal interests are involved and catastrophic incidents where a State would require significant support.
-It allows first responders, decision makers, and supporting entities to provide a unified national response.
+It allows first response.